EgoMem: Lifelong Memory Agent for Full-duplex Omnimodal Models

-The implementation of all the sub-modules used in the Level-1 \modelname agent is shown in Figure~\ref{fig:level-1}.

-\paratitle{Face Verification.} We leverage an open-sourced pipeline from DeepFace \cite{deepface} to extract faces from video frames.
-Specifically, we use Retinaface \cite{retinaface} as a face detection backend, and Facenet512 \cite{facenet} as the visual encoder, resulting in 512-dimensional face features\footnote{The retrieval ends if no face is detected.} for $v_f^{q}$ and $v_f^{u}$.
-In the retrieval process, we first find the closest existing user $u$ by the minimal cosine distance $d=1-cosine\_similarity(v_f^{q},v_{f}^{u})$ to the query vector $v_f^{q}$, and then verify with a pre-tuned threshold $\mathcal{\delta}=0.3$:

-\paratitle{Speaker Verification.} We leverage a wavelm\_large \cite{wavlm} model fine-tuned specifically for speaker verification \cite{seed-eval} as our speech feature extractor, producing 256-dimensional $v_s^{q}$ and $v_s^{u}$ vectors.
-While speaker verification also relies on cosine similarity, it is widely accepted that applying adaptive s-norm \cite{as-norm-1,as-norm-2} to the similarity scores yields significant performance improvements.
-We use the Chinese sub-part of seed-tts-eval \cite{seed-eval} dataset as imposter cohort containing 2,000 candidate samples.
-We tune the verification threshold based on Equal Error Rate (EER), with minor adjustments on the threshold based on case studies from our integrated \modelname system.

 \paratitle{Episodic Trigger.} The episodic trigger is used to find the boundaries of dialog sessions in which the user's identity is consistent.
 It not only detects the start and end of dialog sessions, but also splits the sessions from different users.
-Specifically, the episodic trigger predicts tags for each time step in the audio stream (including the aligned listen and speak channels):
+Specifically, the episodic trigger predicts tags for each time step in the audio stream (the aligned listen and speak audio tokens):